• Home

 Baked Pesto spaghetti squash casserole can be frozen either assembled and baked or unbaked.

-How to freeze spaghetti squash casserole?
+How to freeze casserole with spaghetti squash

 To freeze unbaked casserole: Prepare and assemble the squash casserole according to the recipe instructions.
 Make sure you assemble the casserole in a dish that can go straight from the freezer into a hot oven (avoid ceramic, porcelain or glass baking dishes).
 Cover the dish with a lid or a layer of plastic wrap followed by a layer of aluminum foil.
 The unbaked casserole can be stored in the freezer for up to 3 months.